megankde/htmlcoinjs/README.md

-The QTUM JavaScript library for Smart Contract development.
+The HTMLCOIN JavaScript library for Smart Contract development.

 See [documentation](https://qtumproject.github.io/qtumjs-doc/).